ARTbio/startbio/docs/R-IOC/02_IOC_R_week_01.md

 - [x] Create a function that takes a value and substract the number 4
 - [x] Test your function for the values : 12, 5.6 and 0

-Please be aware of the best practices for your Rscript, we will be attentive to them !
+Please be aware of the best practices for your Rscript, we will be attentive to them!

 Now you can fill the following quiz: [Quiz of week 1](https://forms.gle/Y6enoxKSH5Nfa14w9).